openvinotoolkit/openvino_notebooks/README.md

 To deactivate your virtualenv, simply run `deactivate` from the terminal window where you activated `openvino_env`.
 This will deactivate your environment.

-To reactivate your environment, simply repeat [Step 3](#step-3-activate-the-environment) from the Install Guide.
-To start the notebooks again, type `jupyter lab` or `jupyter notebook` after activating the environment.
+To reactivate your environment, run `source openvino_env/bin/activate` on Linux or `openvino_env\Scripts\activate` on Windows, then type `jupyter lab` or `jupyter notebook` to launch the notebooks again.

 ### Delete Virtual Environment _(Optional)_